Dr. Felicity Sapp PhD. - Registered Clinical Psychologist

 Consistent with most practices in the area, payment for each session is collected at the beginning of each meeting, allowing everyone involved to focus entirely on the problems at hand.

-I will provide you with the necessary receipt and information for later reimbursement.
+We will provide you with the necessary receipt and information for later reimbursement.

-A: I accept a variety of payment options, including cash, cheque and e-transfers (as long as they arrive prior to the session).
+A: We accept a variety of payment options, including cash, cheque and e-transfers (as long as they arrive prior to the session).
 Interac/debit, VISA, MasterCard are currently not accepted.
 Upon payment prior to your session, a receipt will be provided to you for reimbursement/tax purposes.